pedrojunqueira/da-100/README.md

 	- Remove prefixes and suffixes

 - Evaluate and change data types
-	- Can be changed in power query and in power bi desktop reporting view by using columns tools
+	- Can be changed in power query or in PBI desktop reporting view by using columns tools
 	- Data types in [PBI]https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-data-types

 - Combine multiple tables